-One of the huge advantages to using public transportation in Taipei is the easy-to-use payment system.
-Unlike in other cities where you might need exact change or tokens, Taipei has a couple different payment options that are hugely convenient for travellers:
+One of the huge advantages of using public transportation in Taipei is the easy-to-use payment system.
+Unlike in other cities where you might need exact change or tokens, Taiwan’s capital has a couple different payment options that are hugely convenient for travellers:

-- Taipei Pass: Offers unlimited rides on the Taipei MRT and Taipei City buses.
-Several different durations are available including one day, two days, three days, and five days.
+- Taipei Pass: Offers unlimited rides on the MRT and Taipei City buses.
+Several different durations are available, including one day, two days, three days, and five days.
 You can purchase the passes at all MRT customer service counters.

 Taipei Metro (MRT)

-Undoubtedly, the best way of getting around Taipei is with the Taipei Metro.
+Undoubtedly, the best way of getting around the city is with the Taipei Metro.
 The Taipei MRT system covers 107 stations throughout the city centre and beyond over five colour-coded lines:

 - Wehhu Line (Brown): Taipei Nangang Exhibition Center to Taipei Zoo

 - Tamsui-Xinyi Line (Red): Tamsui to Xiangshan